WebberZone/where-did-they-go-from-here/readme.txt

 == Changelog ==

 = 2.2.0 =
+* Features:
+	* New options to show author and date in the list

 * Fixed:
 	* Fixed error message that was generated on activation
 	* Errors in tracker under PHP 7.2